scholarslab/gitpractice/Praxis2021.md

 * Jacqui: Hadriana in All My Dreams (Hadriana dans tous mes rêves) by René Depestre
 * Shane: *Look to Windward* by Ian Banks
 * Susan: A recent favs are *Exit West* by Mohsin Hamed and *Homegoing* by Yaa Gyasi
+* Joseph: *Beloved* by Toni Morrison

 ## Favorite place you've visited?
 * Susan: Istanbul
 * Shane: Havana
+* Jacqui: second for Havana
+* Joseph: Hoi An, Vietnam